What the Liberty Utilities Crisis Means for Vacation Rental Operators

 Winter solar in the Sierra: The honest answer

-The obvious question for a Tahoe property: can solar produce enough during ski season?
+The obvious question for a property in the Sierra mountains: can solar produce enough during ski season?

 Fair question.
 Shorter days and potential snow cover on panels are concerns.
 Here’s why they’re not a deal breaker: